rikikoo/lem_in/README.md

 path found:
 t - 2 - 4 - 3 - s

-Notice how from the 2nd run the edge `2-1` already has flow going through it in the rerverse direction, so it's untraversable.
+Notice how from the 2nd run the edge `2-1` already has flow going through it in both directions, so it's untraversable.

 **4th run**
 ```